-No matter how great a product is, all ClickBank Vendors, at some time or another, will receive a refund request.
+No matter how great a product is, all ClickBank Sellers, at some time or another, will receive a refund request.
 ClickBank makes it easy and painless to handle these requests and attempt to save the sale.

 The following subjects are covered in this article:

-Product returns are evidence of customer dissatisfaction with product quality or lack of support, and ClickBank wants to encourage vendors to identify and fix any problems to minimize the number of returned sales.
+Product returns are evidence of customer dissatisfaction with product quality or lack of support, and ClickBank wants to encourage sellers to identify and fix any problems to minimize the number of returned sales.
 Therefore, ClickBank assesses the following return fees: $1.00 for each returned sale where the product price plus shipping equals or exceeds $10.00; $0.50 for each returned sale where the product price plus shipping is less than $10.00.
 This fee is assessed only on returned initial sales and not on upsells, rebills, or other partial returns.
 This fee also is not assessed on returns processed on the same calendar date as the sale.
 Vendor accounts that maintain a refund rate significantly above this amount may be subject to additional fees.

 If a customer requests a refund of their purchase, a customer support ticket will be created in the ClickBank Customer Support Ticket System.
-From there, you as the vendor have 24 hours in which to attempt to save the sale by providing support directly to the customer.
+From there, you as the seller have 24 hours in which to attempt to save the sale by providing support directly to the customer.
 After that time, ClickBank automatically processes the refund.

 ClickTip: Refund processing is not isolated to business days.
 After a refund request is issued, the refund will be processed within 24 hours regardless if that date falls on a weekday or weekend.